-Pharmacy Technician Schools in Charlotte, NC
+Pharmacy Technician Programs in Charlotte, NC

 The pharmacy technician plays a critical role in satisfying patients and easing the workload on pharmacists.
 Pharmacy technician programs prepare you to be a pharmacy tech - a position that introduces you to an array of health care possibilities.